Scalingo/documentation/_posts/platform/app/2000-01-01-review-apps.md

 impact the parent application.

-To make sure only review apps are impacted, the common practice is to define a custom environment variable in the `scalingo.json` file
+To make sure only review apps are impacted, the common practice is to define a custom environment variable in the `scalingo.json` manifest:

 ```json
 {